Statistics / GLM Tools

 QUIT contains a few tools to help prepare your data for statistical analysis with outside tools, for instance non-parametric tests with Randomise or an ROI analysis using Pandas.
 These tools are:

-qi glmsetup
+qi glm_setup

 FSL randomise takes a single 4D file with one volume per subject/timepoint as input, along with some simple text files that represent the GLM.
 Creating these files can be tedious, particularly with the FSL GUI.
 This tool makes it quick to create the relevant files.